-On May 21, 2010, President Obama asked the EPA and NHTSA to jointly develop a national program that would "produce a new generation of clean vehicles," to lower oil usage.
-The government has mandated that auto manufacturers comply with CAFÉ (Corporate Average Fuel Economy) standards by the year 2025.
+On May 21, 2010, the Obama administration asked the EPA and NHTSA to jointly develop a national program that would "produce a new generation of clean vehicles," to lower oil usage.
+The government mandated that auto manufacturers comply with CAFÉ (Corporate Average Fuel Economy) standards by the year 2025.
 To become more energy efficient, auto manufacturers are required to have their fleets achieving 54.5 MPG (miles per gallon) by then.
 According to a 2009 issue of Car and Driver Magazine, in 2009, car fleets averaged 32.5 CAFE MPG and trucks averaged 24.5 MPG.
-The Obama administration's mandate is expected to nearly double fuel efficiency by 2025.
+The Trump administration has indicated it will lessen the CAFE requirements, however it is unclear what changes will be made and its effect on the requirements set by the previous administration, but globally, the trend remains an increase in CAFE standards.
+More importantly, countries have begun to explore a zero emissions policy which would ban internal combustion engines in favor of zero emission power systems, such as battery electric vehicles.

 We apply a significant portion of our resources to the protection of our intellectual property through patent filings.
-One source of income will be from up-front licensing fees as is the case with our manufacturing license agreement for the use of our patents and proprietary "know-how" for the manufacture of the ElectriPlast® pellets by Hanwha Advanced Materials Co., Ltd. ("Hanwha") of Korea.
+One source of income is derived from up-front licensing fees as is the case with our manufacturing license agreement for the use of our patents and proprietary "know-how" for the manufacture of the ElectriPlast® pellets by PolyOne Corporation ("PolyOne"), a global polymer company and Hanwha Advanced Materials Co., Ltd. ("Hanwha") of Korea.
 In addition, Integral allocates resources to expand and protect the extensive intellectual property holdings surrounding its ElectriPlast® technology.
 Integral's business strategy focuses on the leveraging of its intellectual property rights and our strength in product design and material innovation.
 Integral is focusing its business development and marketing efforts on securing licensing and/or joint development agreements in areas for which it currently hold patents covering specific materials, components, parts, applications or end-products incorporating conductive resins and ElectriPlast technology.
 Integral collaborates with suppliers, Tier1 vendors, OEM's and manufacturers of products who would benefit from the incorporation of any of the ElectriPlast® applications.